 "Common-Law Spouse" means two people who have cohabited as spousal partners for a period of not less than one (1) year.

-"Employer" means Compass Canada Support Services Ltd., currently doing business as Marquise Hospitality (CCSS).
+"Employer" means Compass Canada Group Canada Ltd. currently doing business as Marquise Hospitality.

-"Employee" means an employee employed in the service of the employer's contract applicable to Fraser Canyon Hospital, and Cottage and Worthington Pavilions.
+"Employee" means an employee employed in the service of the Employer's contract with Brocklehurst Gemstone Care Centre.